delucis/jam-box/README.md

 - a computer running the `jam-box` Max package
 - a stereo pair of loudspeakers in front of or either side of the quartet for sound output
+- (optionally) a MIDI pedal and interface for cue triggering

 ## Operating the Jam Box